 Registering with a doctor

 You should register with a General Practitioner (GP) doctor if you're studying on a course lasting more than six months.
-Registering at a GP is free, however if you are an international student (Non-EEA) then you may need to pay an Immigration Health Surcharge.
+Registering at a GP is free, however if you are from a non-EEA country then you may need to pay an Immigration Health Surcharge.
 If you are here for less than six months you will be seen on a temporary resident basis if your healthcare problem is urgent.
 If you are here for less than three months you are not eligible for healthcare under the National Health Service and should have private health insurance to cover the cost of health care if required.
-Find out more about how to register with the Victoria Park Health Centre.

 The management and medication for some conditions may be different in this country and some medication which is used in other countries may not be available here.
 If you already have a medical condition it is extremely important to register with the Victoria Park Health Centre or a local health centre.
 Make an appointment to see a doctor soon after arrival in this country to discuss how you can manage your condition to avoid any unnecessary disruption to your studies.
 Please bring with you information from your current doctor which includes diagnosis and current management, including medication.
 If you are taking medication you should bring enough to last at least 12 weeks.

-Please note: If you are a student from another country in the European Union, here for less than 6 months, you will require a European Health Insurance Card (EHIC) which must be obtained from your home country.
+If you are a student from a EU country, here for less than 6 months, you will require a European Health Insurance Card (EHIC) which must be obtained from your home country.

 Students from some non-EU countries are required to register with the police.
 If this applies to you, it will be stated on your visa in your passport, or on your Biometric Residence Permit (BRP).